apache/openserverless-site/content/en/docs/reference/entities/webactions/_index.md

 ---
 # Web Actions

-Web actions are OpenWhisk and Nuvolaris actions annotated to quickly enable you to build web based applications.
-This allows you to program backend logic which your web application can access anonymously without requiring an OpenWhisk and Nuvolaris authentication key.
+Web actions are OpenWhisk and OpenServerless actions annotated to quickly enable you to build web based applications.
+This allows you to program backend logic which your web application can access anonymously without requiring an OpenWhisk and OpenServerless authentication key.
 It is up to the action developer to implement their own desired authentication and authorization (i.e. OAuth flow).